56 Companies That Pay College Tuition

 Microsoft

-Every year, the massive tech company offers each of its employees pursuing business-related programs, including an MBA, up to $10,000 in order to cover the cost of tuition, books and other college-related expenses.
+Every year, the massive tech company offers each of its employees pursuing business-related programs, including an MBA, up to $10,000 to cover the cost of tuition, books, and other college-related expenses.

 Nuance